 Do you find it annoying pressing the home button to unlock your iPhone?
 Change the behaviour of your Home Button to unlock your iPhone after pressing and resting your finger on it: more casually, intuitively.
 Go to

 Home Button >

 11. Shortcut for typos / corrections

-If you type were and want to have we’re as in we are then you can duplicate the last letter and iOS will show you the correction of the word.
+If you type "were" meant "we’re", you can duplicate the last letter and iOS will show you the correction of the word.

 12. If you made a mistake while typing just shake it off

 If you don’t want to wait for your iPhone to slowly delete the contents of a text message with mistakes, shake your phone to start fresh.
 Doing so will completely erase the contents of your message.

 You can also shake off some deletions; the undo delete function is baked right into some apps.
 Accidentally deleted an email?
 Immediately give it a quick shake.
 Trashed that brilliant, insightful tweet?
 Immediately give a hard but firm shake to get the